VatsalNanda/MIDAS-TASK-1/README.md

 2) The entire code is submitted in the form of a jupyter notebook by the name of 'speech_recog.ipynb'

 3) A 'submission.csv' file which as mentioned earlier is not correct.

+4) The model.json file to store the model

+5) The model.h5 file to store the weights